 The Difference Between Toxic and Romantic Behaviors

 Healthy behavior in a romantic relationship are the actions that build a strong bond between two people.
 This includes ways of interacting that make us feel safe and secure.
 Our independence and autonomy is not threatened.
-Secure and supportive people can and do have conflict in their relationships however, the conflict is manageable and there are ways to move through it and find resolution without blame or shame.
+Secure and supportive people can and do have conflict in their relationships, some even have to start over in a relationship due to conflict.
+However, the conflict is manageable and there are ways to move through it and find resolution without blame or shame.

 Relationship red flags are ways of interacting that cause harm or disruption to our sense of safety and identity.
 Examples of this includes gaslighting (manipulating someone into doubting their own sense of reality), overly controlling behavior which may include trying to isolate you from friends and family members, belittling or excessive criticism, making threats or accusations of betrayal or infidelity, or being emotionally distant or unresponsive when you need support.

 These actions can be damaging both mentally and emotionally, leading to insecurity, anxiety, depression, and other trauma-related mental illness.
 In an unhealthy relationship, you will feel like a lesser version of yourself or that your authentic self is not welcome.
 You will feel you need to adjust your life or who you are to manage your partner’s feelings and expectations.
 You may also experience diminished self-confidence and self-worth.